My body, my story

 When I dance.
 It can be anywhere, as long as I can dance, preferably in light, loose-fitting clothes.

 What role does your clothing style play in your relationship with your body?
-Do certain clothes help you accept it better?
+Do certain clothes help you to accept it better?

 How do you feel when you wear a NOO bodysuit?

-Your favorite bodysuit from the new collection?
+What's your favorite bodysuit from the new collection?